Why You’ll Love this Hearty Root Vegetable & Beef Stew

 - 2 medium parsnips, peeled and cut into 1/2-inch coins

-- 3-4 Yukon gold potatoes with peels on, cut into chunks
+- 3-4 Yukon gold potatoes, with peels on and cut into chunks

 How to Make this Hearty Root Vegetable & Beef Stew

-Once your meat is browned, it’s time to build layers of flavor.
-Add 1 large sliced onion and 5 smashed garlic cloves to the pot, followed by a 15-ounce can of diced tomatoes with juice, 1/2 cup of good dry red wine (the kind you’d happily drink), and 2 cups of beef broth.
-Season with 2 teaspoons of dried thyme leaves and 2 whole bay leaves.
+After browning the meat, add 1 large onion (sliced thick in rounds) and 5 smashed garlic cloves to the pot.
+Let them soften slightly before pouring in a 15-ounce can of diced tomatoes with their juice, 1/2 cup of good dry red wine (one you’d actually drink), and 2 cups of beef broth.
+Toss in 2 teaspoons of dried thyme and 2 bay leaves for aromatic depth.

 Hearty Root Vegetable & Beef Stew Substitutions and Variations